falco-talon/falco-talon.github.io/content/en/docs/actionners/_index.md

 ```

 {{% alert title="Warning" color="warning" %}}
-Some actionners have by default the `Continue: false` setting by default, this stops the evaluation of the next actions of the rule.
+Some actionners have by default the setting `Continue` set by default to `false`, this stops the evaluation of the next actions of the rule.
 It can be overridden.
 {{% /alert %}}

 ### Contexts

 Some `actionners` allow to specify which sources to use to inject elements in the `context` field of the event payload, before triggering the action.
+The context of `Falco Talon` (the rule name, the action name, the action parameters, etc) are injected anyway.

+### Outputs

+Some `actionners` allow or require to specify a destination for the generated/collected artifacts.
+See [here](/docs/outputs) to know more.

 ### aws